 Prominence – Prominence is about how popular your business is.
 Some businesses are already prominent offline and Google Maps tries to show this in the local rankings.
 But aside from popularity in the offline world, prominence is also based on what Google knows about your business from across the Internet, including mentions of your business in other websites, listings in directories, backlinks and others.
 Also considered under prominence is the volume and accuracy of citations your business gets (such as mentions of your business name, phone number, and address) across the Web.
 More importantly, Google Maps will also take into account the domain authority of your website.

 The quantity and quality of your customer feedback also fall under this factor.
-The more quality and positive feedback your business receives, the better your chances are of improving your local rankings.
+The more quality and positive feedback your business receives, the better your chances are of improving your local rankings fast.

 Businesses That Can Benefit from Google Maps Local SEO